 Like you, we had no idea who to trust for movie or tv advice.

-You’ll find that our library of more than 10,000 articles will make you a “cinemaholic” — if you aren’t already.
-We have an informational repository of all tv and anime shows — more than 3000 — that have released in the last few years.
+You’ll find that our library of articles will make you a “cinemaholic” — if you aren’t already.
+We also have an informational repository of all tv and anime shows — more than 3000 — that have released in the last few years.
 We give you the confidence to watch the movie that you have been long thinking about.
 We inspire you to binge the show that your friends told you about.
 That’s why we have been visited by more than 100 million readers since our inception in 2014.

 At Cinemaholic, we believe in refining and redefining your taste in cinema.